-- D. Repeat above steps as required. - E. If stubborn stains persist, such as road tar, brake dust, oil, etc., use only a product compatible with stainless steel.
-An over-the-counter window cleaner (like Windex) will often remove foreign material.
-If a harsher cleaner is needed, we recommend "NEVR-DULL," available at many general hardware or automotive stores. - 2.
-Surface rust: From time to time, surface "spin out" rust may appear on the stainless steel.
+- 2. Surface rust: From time to time, surface "spin out" rust may appear on the stainless steel.
 Normally the "spin out" rust comes from the wheel, lug nuts, locator pins, etc. In many cases, regular normal cleaning of your decorative wheel product, as indicated above, will remove any surface rust.
-If, however, a stubborn rust spot remains, utilize "NEVR-DULL" (a wadding polish), applying constant pressure to remove any surface blemish.
+If, however, a stubborn rust spot remains, utilize "NEVR-DULL" (a wadding polish)(do NOT use on alloy wheels), applying constant pressure to remove any surface blemish.
 You may have to repeat this process on hard to remove spots.
 After cleaning with "NEVR-DULL," you may want to re-shine your wheel products using Windex or a similar product. - 3.
 Petroleum based tire conditioners: While the use of these products (Armor-All, Son-of-a-Gun, etc.) may improve the appearance of your tires, these types of products will form a film on your stainless steel wheel cover product.
 To remove, use a mild cleanser, like Windex, to restore the shine.